 Merseyside Maritime Museum offers a wide range of activities, sessions and resources for education and community groups of all ages.
-These are run by our Education and Communities team.

 Booking a group visit

-Learning sessions are free of charge and usually link to the national curriculum through our collections and displays.
+Education sessions are free of charge and usually link to the national curriculum through our collections and displays.
 Many sessions are led by a member of our team, while others are self-led.
 Booking well in advance is advised.

 Popular topics include pirates, the Titanic, Second World War and life in the 1940s, emigration, and our unique school tours of Liverpool's Old Dock.
 The museum runs expert Home-Office approved 'issues-based' sessions on drug, alcohol and weapons awareness.
 The Seized! collection also offers the opportunity to learn about animals in danger and the work of customs.
 Of course, you can also find out about about maritime pursuits, the seaside and life at sea!

-See the Learning sessions page for details
+See the education sessions page for details.

 Preparing for your visit